 Additionally, I'm seeing that flashing is already installed on the underside of the trailer cross members.
 This definitely makes building out your subfloor easier, however the Tiny Home Builders trailer page says that this is a problem- that water can get trapped inside the trailer causing rust and rot down the road.
 I too am wary about accidentally trapping water between the trailer and the subfloor, though I think this could easily be mitigated by drilling a few strategic holes for drainage in the flashing.

 Update: I received the following clarification from Ross Beck of Tumbleweed: The weather flashing on the underside of the trailer frame is designed to leak any moister that may get into the floor insulation areas – the flashing is not welded all the way around on purpose.
-The new trailer design designs that came out in January have the flashing attached by screws for easy accessibility to plumbing, insulation, etc, and it is also designed to allow any moister to drip out.
+The new trailer design designs the flashing attached by screws for easy accessibility to plumbing, insulation, etc, and it is also designed to allow any moister to drip out.

 Tumbleweed also offers several “porch configurations.”
 Allow me to explain.
 When you frame the floor for a tiny house on wheels, you don't want to put sheathing underneath the porch, which would catch water falling through the porch.
 So, looking at my own build, the place where you see the floor joists turn 90 degrees and hang out over the end of the trailer is where my porch went: